 It can look fake

-Because artificial grass can look so immaculate and blemish free, most people can tell it's not the real deal.
+Because artificial grass can look so immaculate and blemish-free, most people can tell it's not the real deal.
+But the highest quality turf often includes imperfections, such as brown 'grass' blades, to help make it look slightly more realistic.

-Installing an artificial grass lawn costs roughly double what it costs to install a natural lawn from scratch using turf.
+Installing an artificial grass lawn costs roughly double what it costs to install a natural lawn using turf.

 A well-maintained, high-quality installation can last up to 25 years (some companies even offer a lifetime warranty).
 But standard warranties are only about seven to 10 years, so you may find that your lawn needs substantial maintenance or replacing around this time.

-"Surface temperatures of unshaded artificial turf can reach up to 100°C on a hot day," says Dr Sebastian Pfautsch, associate professor in Urban Studies at the University of Western Sydney.
+"Surface temperatures of unshaded artificial turf can reach up to 100°C on a hot day," he says.

 "This can easily cause surface burns, especially for toddlers and young children."